What is a sole trader? | Sole proprietorship meaning

 - Consider how you’ll finance your business

-- Make sure that you can accept payments with a card machine or online
+- Make sure that you can accept payments with a card machine or process them online

 As a sole trader, you’ll need to complete and submit a self-assessment tax return annually.
 This will set out your income and expenses.
 Furthermore, you’ll be required to pay income tax that’s based on your taxable income.
 This is paid to HMRC.
 You’re also responsible for national insurance contributions (NICs).